davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

     cd C:\Temp\Baselines\Security\Scripts
     .\Baseline-LocalInstall.ps1 -Win11NonDomainJoined
     ```
     Do not close the PowerShell window yet, use the same window and proceed to the next step.
-You may notice a BitLocker popup, skip encrypting for now, we will do it after applying tweaks in a later step.
+You may notice a BitLocker popup if you have a USB flash drive connected, just click "Don't encrypt this drive".

 4.  **Apply Restricted Traffic Baseline:**
     ```powershell